Browse by Medical Category

 Go To Specialties

 Dr. Willers obtained his M.D. from the University of Hamburg Medical School in Germany in 1994.
-Interrupting his residency training in radiation oncology in Germany, he came to Boston in 1996 to work as a research fellow on DNA repair in the laboratory of Simon Powell, M.D., Ph.D..
+After two years of residency training in radiation oncology in Germany, he came to Boston to work as a research fellow on DNA repair in the laboratory of Simon Powell, M.D., Ph.D..
 He then completed his residency training in radiation oncology at the MGH in 2005.
-Following three years as an attending physician in the Department of Radiation Oncology at Boston Medical Center, he returned to the MGH in 2008 to join Noah C. Choi, M.D. on the Thoracic Radiation Oncology Service in the Department of Radiation Oncology.
+Following three years as an attending physician in the Department of Radiation Oncology at Boston Medical Center, he returned to the MGH to join the Thoracic Radiation Oncology Service in the Department of Radiation Oncology.
 Dr. Willers has a busy clinical practice focusing on the care of patient with thoracic cancers of various types while also spending time in the laboratory.
-He is active in clinical, physics, and biology research with the overarching goal to build a molecular targeted radiation program that combines the latest advances in biological therapies with precision radiation therapy to increase the likelihood of cure without complications in patients with lung cancer.
+He is active in clinical, physics, and biology research with the overarching goal of advancing precision radiation medicine, which combines the latest in biological therapies with high-precision radiation therapy to increase the likelihood of cure without complications in patients with lung cancer.